Weatherlights/Intune-Network-Drive-Mapping-Tool/README.md

 ### How do I configure it?

 Check the <a href="https://github.com/Weatherlights/Intune-Network-Drive-Mapping-Tool/blob/main/Documentation/Manual.md">Manual</a>.
-It is quiet easy :).
+It is quite easy :).